levi/prisma-client-py/docs/reference/command-line.md

 Options:
   --schema FILE               The location of the Prisma schema file.
-  --watch                     Watch the Prisma schema and rerun after a change --interface [sync|asyncio]  Method that the client will use to interface
+  --watch                     Watch the Prisma schema and rerun after a change --generator GENERATOR       Specifies which generator to use to generate assets.
+                              This option may be provided multiple times to include multiple generators.
+By default, all
+                              generators in the target schema will be run.
+  --interface [sync|asyncio]  Method that the client will use to interface
                               with Prisma
   --partials PATH             Partial type generator location